DomWilliams0/name-needed/.planning/active.md

     * [ ] growth/death of existing plants
     * [ ] growth of new plants from seeds/corpses/poo
     * [ ] approximate scattering of non quantitive growth like grass
-    * [.] sheep have hunger and find nearby plants to eat
+    * [X] sheep have hunger and find nearby plants to eat
     * [ ] subfeatures can overlap because theyre generated in parallel, e.g. plants and tree trunks. prune collisions across all (sub)features during rasterization?
     * [ ] pass in a source of random to subfeature rasterization